Grzegorz1997/Data-Analysis/Spam Filter with Naive Bayes/README.md

 ## Project Description:

+# In this project, I'm creating a spam filter for SMS messages using the multinomial Naive Bayes algorithm.
+Aim is to achieve over 80% accuracy in classifying new messages as spam or non-spam.
+I will train the algorithm on a dataset of 5,572 SMS messages already labeled by humans, available from the UCI Machine Learning Repository by Tiago A. Almeida and José María Gómez Hidalgo.
+Success will be determined by the filter's ability to accurately categorize incoming messages.
 # - This script implements a Naive Bayes spam filter for classifying SMS messages as 'spam' or 'non-spam'.
 # - It uses Laplace smoothing for probability calculations and trains on a provided dataset.
 # - The accuracy of the Naive Bayes classifier is printed at the end of the execution.